 State and local governments are eager to evaluate and ensure that bioretention facilities constructed under Ecology’s Stormwater Management Manual for Western Washington attain the desired performance.

-Two projects of a similar design are currently active to evaluate bioretention facilities built to two different design standards.
+Two projects (phases) of a similar design are currently active to evaluate bioretention facilities built to two different design standards.

 Both projects will assess performance of the facilities to capture, infiltrate stormwater runoff.
 Results will be compared to model predictions.
 The findings will provide feedback on design, construction, maintenance, or modeling that impact the hydrologic performance of bioretention facilities.